chrMenzel/CarND-Traffic-Sign-Classifier-Project-master/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 As a first step, I decided to convert the images to grayscale because many images are very dark and grayscaling reduces color features.
 Additionally, the further analytics are much more efficent with grayscaled images.
 My own experiencens and researches in the internet validate this.

 As second and last step, I normalized the image data because this converts the RGB values of each pixel to float values between -1 and 1.
 This is useful because the furher analysis is much more comfortable with small numbers.
-I normalized the images by subracting 128 and dividing the difference by 128.
+I normalized the images by subtracting 128 and dividing the difference by 128.
 The other commented out possibility, which was used in a quiz of this nanodegree, made my validation accuracy worse.

 Here is an example of a traffic sign image before and after grayscaling:
 ![Grayscaled][image3]

 I tried to generate additional data because as the bar chart above shows, some traffic signs have very less examples (e. g.
 0 - Speed limit (20 km/h) compared to others (e. g.
 2 - Speed limit (50 km/h).
 This may be caused by the frequency distribution in reality, but to regognize all signs equally good, I wanted to increase all data per traffic sign to the count of the most frequent traffic sign in the database (2010 images).
-This resulted in a much better validation accuracy at the beginning of training the modified LeNet model architecture.
+This resulted in a better validation accuracy at the beginning of training the modified LeNet model architecture.
 But the final result was always worse than the result without data augmentation.
 So I decided to leave the generation of additional data.

 Nevertheless here is a short description how I tried data augmentation.
 The function increase_dataset in cell 6 would do the job.
 I used a random scaling factor between 0.8 and 1.2, a randomized rotation between -20 and 20 degrees and a random movement between -3 and 3 pixels in x and y direction.
 Even playing with these numbers brougt no better results.